-Measure FY 2013-14 FY 2014-15 FY 2014-15 FY 2015-16
+Measure FY 2013-14 Actual FY 2014-15 Target FY 2014-15 Actual FY 2015-16 Target

-Actual Target Actual Target

-/ % of existing school
+/ % of existing school 110001 Turget 110001 Tunget

 safety plans that are in 39 85%

 accordance with the

 County Office of

 Education standards

 / % of students that

 report feeling safe at Data Data Data

 school Development Development Development

 /% of parents and

 staff that report feeling Data Data Data

 safe Development Development Development

-^{} The County Office of Education will be adding additional staff hours to work on data collection around safe schools work.
+^{} The County Office of Education will be adding additional staff hours to work on data collection around Safe Schools work.

 In the second half of the 2014-15 school year, the School Resource Officers (SROs) increased their presence at the schools, via walk-through of the campuses, and Cyber Safety & Cyber Bullying presentations.
-Additionally, the SROs have worked with the schools in a middle school mentorship program and increased involvement in Big 5 emergency drills and training.
+Additionally, the SROs have worked with the schools in a middle school mentorship program and increased involvement in the rollout of Big 5 emergency drills and training.
+The Big 5 is a standardized set of school emergency guidelines created by the San Mateo County Office of Education with extensive input from the San Mateo County Sheriff's Office and local police departments, Office of Emergency Services and educators.
+They include Shelter in Place, Secure Campus, Lockdown/Barricade, Drop-Cover-Hold On, and Evacuate.
 The SROs are also involved in lunch-time Sheriff's Activities League (SAL) soccer program.
 For FY 2014-15, SROs spent an average of 36 hours per week in the schools.